-Read this review of all the bathrooms at Lighthaven RIGHT NOW!
+Read this review of all the bathrooms at Lighthaven Building A RIGHT NOW!

 I’m a guy who has recently had to start using the bathroom a lot!
 This is my review of all the bathrooms at Lighthaven starting with all the bathrooms in Building A: Aumann.
 I have named these 4 bathrooms Liquid, Solid, Solidus, and The Boss.
 This is a many layered reference, please clap.